How to Calculate Your Monthly Car Loan Payment

 Can running my car on really low oil for a few miles permanently damage the engine?

 Yeah, running your engine with critically low oil is a rookie mistake that can cause permanent damage.
 The oil is what lubricates all those moving metal parts.
 Without it, they grind against each other, creating heat and wear.
 This could mean a $3,000+ engine rebuild or replacement down the line.
-My friend accidentally drove his truck for about 10 miles without realizing his oil was completely gone; he ended up needing a whole new engine.
+Drive even 10 miles without realizing the oil is completely gone and you can need a whole new engine.
 That’s a tough lesson learned the hard way.

 I heard that some cars are just 'gas guzzlers' and there's nothing you can do about it.
 Is that true?

 That's mostly a myth for modern cars.
 While some vehicles are inherently less fuel-efficient than others, 'gas guzzler' is often code for 'poor maintenance.'
 If your tires are underinflated, your air filter is clogged, or your spark plugs are shot, your car will use more gas.
-I saw a 15% improvement in my old sedan's MPG just by replacing a $30 air filter.
+Replacing a $30 air filter can improve an older sedan's MPG by around 15%.
 The real move is to keep up with basic maintenance – it's way cheaper than buying extra gas.

 Sources